The Brazen Serpent (Bruni): Reviews and critics

 The literary critic Stepan Shevyryov said that Bruni's painting inseparably combined two thoughts: religious and pictorial.
 The religious thought was connected with the depiction of what miracle true faith can perform to save suffering people, and the pictorial thought was aimed at "depicting the physical suffering of the distressed people".
 On this basis, Shevyryov believed that "the main action of the painting" was connected with the image of the woman being carried by her husband: on her face "a ray of healing has already shone".
 At the same time, according to Shevyryov, by depicting a man lying in agony in the centre of the painting, the artist "wanted to present us with a gloomy picture of unbelief".

 Another literary critic, Vasily Botkin, noted that "opinions about this painting are divided: some see it as a deeply respectable work of the professor, others — the creation of a high talent.
 He himself believed that "the reason for such a difference of opinion lies in the fact that the artist did not give himself a thorough account of the idea of his painting, and the lack of internal, lively content was replaced by a dramatic variety of details", while emphasising that "art first of all requires a definite and itself clear idea".

 The poet and pedagogue Alexander Balasoglo wrote: "The raising of the brass snake in the desert by Moses" is a huge work, the first painting in the Academy of Arts in terms of size.
 Effect, movement, fire, scenes, feelings, reflections, talent, expression: there is an abyss, the work is colossal.
 It can be appreciated only by long study of parts; there are treasures in them, but the general thought of the composition and the main execution: they are obvious.
 The soul is saddened by the general suffering and longs for a miracle".

-Art historian Alla Vereshchagina, researching Bruni's work, wrote that he 'proved himself an artist sensitive to the tragic worldview of the Russian people of that time' (the 1820s, when the painting was conceived, and the 1830s, when Bruni worked on it).
+Art historian Alla Vereshchagina, Bruni's biographer during the Soviet era, wrote that he 'proved himself an artist sensitive to the tragic worldview of the Russian people of that time' (the 1820s, when the painting was conceived, and the 1830s, when Bruni worked on it).
 She continued: 'He found an artistic image that fully expressed his idea...
 He showed all his innate ability, gave all the strength of his soul, all his talent'.